 Whiplash is one of the most common causes of neck pain, but it usually gets better after you heal from your injury.
-If you have persistent neck pain long after an injury or neck strain, the pain management experts at Boston PainCare, in Waltham, Concord, and by appointment in Natick, Massachusetts, can help you get long-term relief.
+If you have persistent neck pain long after an injury or neck strain, the pain management experts at Boston PainCare can help you get long-term relief.
 This integrative team of highly qualified physicians, chiropractors, anesthesiologists, and physical therapists offers complete treatment plans for chronic and acute neck pain.
-To get help and improve the quality of your life, call one of the offices for an appointment or book online.
+To get help and improve the quality of your life, call our office for an appointment.

 Your neck is the cervical spine that supports your head.
 Your neck also contains the structures that communicate between your brain and the nerves in the rest of your body.
 When these nerve pathways grow irritated, you may feel pain in your neck, shoulder, head, or all the way down your arms and hands.
 If your cervical spinal cord is injured or irritated, you could feel the pain all the way into your legs.

 If you experience neck pain that lasts for more than three months, it could be a sign of a problem with a cervical disc or a facet joint in your neck.
 Some typical causes of chronic neck pain include:

 Left untreated, neck pain can prevent you from participating in daily activities and negatively impact the quality of your life.
 The multidisciplinary team at Boston PainCare gets to the bottom of your symptoms to determine the underlying causes of your neck pain.
 Based on your individual condition, they customize a treatment plan to provide both immediate relief from symptoms and a long-term pain management strategy.